gatsbyjs/gatsby/packages/gatsby/src/recipes/README.md

 gatsby new try-emotion https://github.com/gatsbyjs/gatsby-starter-hello-world
 ```

-1. Navigate into that project directory
+1. Navigate into that project directory:

 ```shell
 cd try-emotion
 ```

-1. Upgrade the version of Gatsby the project is using to be one that works with Recipes.
+1. Upgrade the version of Gatsby the project is using to a version that works with Recipes.
    Note that you should use the package manager you've selected to work with Gatsby projects.

 - If it's yarn, type this command: